Skip navigation

 Visit venues across the UK as part of the national tour of Grenfell by Steve McQueen

-Over the next three years, Steve McQueen’s film installation Grenfell will be shown in public art galleries in six major cities across England, Scotland, Wales and Northern Ireland.
-It will open at Tramway in Glasgow this spring, after which it will travel to Chapter in Cardiff, The MAC in Belfast, The Box in Plymouth, Tate Liverpool, and Midlands Arts Centre in Birmingham.
+Over a period of three years, Steve McQueen’s film installation Grenfell will be shown in public art galleries in six major cities across England, Scotland, Wales and Northern Ireland.
+It opened at Tramway in Glasgow in spring 2025, after which it travelled to Chapter in Cardiff and The MAC in Belfast.
+This year it will travel to Bluecoat in Liverpool and The Box in Plymouth, followed by Midlands Arts Centre in Birmingham in 2027.

-In December 2017, artist and filmmaker Steve McQueen (b.1969, London) made an artwork in response to the fire that took place earlier that year on 14 June at Grenfell Tower.
+In December 2017, artist and filmmaker Steve McQueen (b.
+1969, London, UK) made an artwork in response to the fire that took place earlier that year on 14 June at Grenfell Tower, North Kensington, West London.
 72 people died in the tragedy.
-Filming the tower before it was covered with hoarding, McQueen sought to create a record so that it would not be forgotten.
+Filming the tower before it was covered with hoarding, McQueen sought to make a record.

 Steve McQueen said “I knew once the tower was covered up, it would start to leave people’s minds.
 I was determined that it never be forgotten.”